xipki/xipki/README.md

     - ValidityModel (German national standard CommonPKI)
  - Management of multiple CAs in one software instance
  - Multiple software instances (all can be in active mode) for the same CA
- - Embedded support of management of CA via embedded OSGi commands
+ - Native support of management of CA via embedded OSGi commands
  - API to specify CA management, e.g. GUI
- - Embedded database tool (export and import CA database) simplifies the switch of databases, upgrade of XiPKi and switch from other CA system to XiPKI CA
+ - Database tool (export and import CA database) simplifies the switch of databases, upgrade of XiPKi and switch from other CA system to XiPKI CA
- - Embedded client to enroll, revoke, unrevoke and remove certificates, to generate and download CRLs
+ - Client to enroll, revoke, unrevoke and remove certificates, to generate and download CRLs
  - All configuration of CA except those of databases is saved in database

 - OCSP Responder
   - OCSP Responder (RFC 2560 and RFC 6960)
   - Support of Common PKI 2.0
   - Management of multiple certificate status sources
-  - Embedded support of certificate status source published by XiPKI CA
+  - Support of certificate status source published by XiPKI CA
-  - Embedded support of certificate status source CRL and DeltaCRL
+  - Support of certificate status source CRL and DeltaCRL
   - API to support proprietary certificate sources
   - Support of both unsigned and signed OCSP requests
   - Multiple software instances (all can be in active mode) for the same OCSP signer and certificate status sources.